Okery/Aivition/README.md

 ## What is Aivition?

-Aivition is a high-performance image processing tool that enables quick image viewing, gallery browsing, and photo editing, along with AI-powered background removal and HD upscaling features.
+Aivition is a high-performance image processing tool for Windows, which enables quick image viewing, gallery browsing, and photo editing, along with AI-powered background removal and HD upscaling features.

 Latest version：0.6.4